-So what is a pre-foreclosure in San Antonio anyway?
+So what is a pre-foreclosure in South Texas area anyway?

-Many homeowners across America and San Antonio are facing difficulties making their monthly mortgage payments.
+Many homeowners across America and South Texas area are facing difficulties making their monthly mortgage payments.

 When a homeowner misses 3-6 months of mortgage payments, the lending institution will issue a warning, notifying the homeowner to pay or lose their home.
 This period is known as “pre-foreclosure.”

 Banks and mortgage lenders typically provide three months for the homeowner to become current.
 Of course this number can vary by bank and situation sometimes.

 If a homeowner fails to make the necessary payments, the bank will foreclose on the home, assuming ownership, and evict the homeowner.
 Thankfully, during this stage of the foreclosure process, a mortgage holder has the opportunity to take advantage of several options to prevent losing their home.

 If you’re behind on mortgage payments, you’re likely to receive a “notice of default” from your mortgage lender.

 This document will state that you have not made mortgage payments for the last 90-180 days.
 It’s important not to panic.